 Careers in the field of Geology include positions in federal, state or local agencies; or private companies which include the following positions: Geological Technician, Mining Engineer, Geotechnician, Environmental scientist, Field Engineer, Hydrologist, Volcanologist, Paleontologist, Technical Assistant, Exploration Manager, Geoscience Technician, Geoscientist, Soils Technician, and Geological E-Logger.

 - Preparing notes, sketches, geological maps, or cross-sections

-- Reading and studying reports in order to compile information and data for geological and geophysical prospecting
+- Reading and studying reports in order to compile information and data for geological, geophysical, and environmental investigations

-- Participating in geological, geophysical, geochemical, hydrographic, or oceanographic surveys, prospecting field trips, exploratory drilling, well logging, or underground mine survey programs
+- Participating in geological, geophysical, geochemical, hydrographic, environmental, or oceanographic field studies, prospecting field trips, exploratory drilling, well logging, or underground mine survey programs

-- Plotting information from aerial photographs, well logs, section descriptions, or other databases
+- Plotting information from field work, aerial photographs, well logs, section descriptions, or other databases.

 The completion of Geology courses do not lead to a specific Geology program degree; however, most courses satisfy the natural science requirements, or program electives, in fulfillment of an Associates Degree or Certificate.